ndlevinzon/Comp_Chem/Docking/UCSF_Dock/subdock/README.md

 # Restartability

-'''ONLY APPLICABLE FOR DOCK 3.8+!'''
+ONLY APPLICABLE FOR DOCK 3.8+!

 Restartability means that we can impose arbitrary time limits on how long our jobs can run *without* losing our progress.
 Time limits can be as large or as small as we want them to be, even as little as a few minutes per job!
 This flexibility lets docking jobs efficiently fill in the gaps between longer-running jobs on the same ecosystem, thus they will be preferentially treated by whichever system is in charge of scheduling.

-#How to use for your Job Platform#
+# How to use for your Job Platform

 On SLURM, runtime can be defined with the "--time" argument, e.g: